Introduction of Timeline Tracks for Video & Audio

 If you want the media on all the tracks to move after a gap is removed, do this:

-1. Select Remove and Move All Timeline Clips After Removed Gap.
+1. First right-click the gap, then select Remove and Move All Timeline Clips After Removed Gap.

 2. All the media below will move to the left.

 If you want all the media on the other tracks to remain in the same place after a gap is removed, do this: